andreyorst/fennel-proto-repl-protocol/README.md

 {"id": 3, "op": "done"}
 ```

-Additionally, if the Fennel module located elsewhere and it's impossible to require it with `(require :fennel)` call, the second parameter to the procol function can be used to specify the location:
+Additionally, if the Fennel module is located elsewhere and it's impossible to require it with the `(require :fennel)` call, the second parameter to the protocol function can be used to specify the location:

 ```fennel
 >> ((require :protocol) format-json :lib.fennel)